-How I chose the Best Restaurants at Walt Disney World
+How I chose the Best Restaurants in Walt Disney World

 There are so many restaurant’s throughout the parks and the property it’s hard to pick the best restaurants at Walt Disney World Resort.
 I have chosen these 10 places for many different reasons; theme, food, parade views, originality, and location.
 This list is in no particular order, and offers something for the whole family, both young and old.

 Please note that restaurants located inside Walt Disney World Parks require Park Admission in order to dine there.

-Unlike Disney FastPasses that can only be make 30 days in advance (60 if you’re staying at a Walt Disney World Resort.) you can reserve dining experiences 180 days before your arrival at Disney World.
+Unlike Disney FastPasses that can only be made 30 days in advance (60 if you’re staying at a Walt Disney World Resort.) you can reserve dining experiences 180 days before your arrival at Disney World.
 The best dining experiences, get booked very early so if you want to eat at places like Cinderella’s Royal Table or Be Our Guest Restaurant, just to name a few, book early.

 Beaches and Cream Soda Shop is located near the pool area at Disney’s Beach Club Resort.
 This hidden gem offers both sit down service and a walk-up ice cream window.
 Beaches and Cream serves up some of the best ice cream sundaes found at Walt Disney World with a retro beach side ice cream shop vibe.